 Click the gutter icon or press Alt+Enter and apply a suggestion.
 DataGrip renames the code element and updates its usages accordingly.

 Extract a variable

-Place the caret on a variable in the function.
+Place the caret at a variable in the function.

 Select a part of the expression that you want to extract and press Enter.